History of Sega: Marketing strategy and success

 Another issue Sega had to deal with in marketing the Genesis in North America was Nintendo's dominance with retailers.
-Major retail stores such as Walmart, Target Corporation, and Kmart had all refused to carry the Genesis in their stores.
-To get Walmart to carry the system, Kalinske advertised the system heavily in Bentonville, Arkansas, where Walmart's home office is located.
+Major retail stores such as Wal-Mart, Target, and Kmart had all refused to carry the Genesis in their stores.
+To get Wal-Mart to carry the system, Kalinske advertised the system heavily in Bentonville, Arkansas, where Wal-Mart's home office is located.
 Tactics used in the area included renting billboards, radio advertisements, sports stadiums, and renting a store in the local mall.
-This resulted in Walmart relenting and choosing to carry the Genesis.
+This resulted in Wal-Mart relenting and choosing to carry the Genesis.

 Sega was able to outsell Nintendo four Christmas seasons in a row due to the Genesis' head start, a lower price point, and a larger library of games when compared to the Super Nintendo at its release.
 Sega's advertising positioned the Genesis as the cooler console, and as its advertising evolved, the company coined the term "blast processing" to suggest that its processing capabilities were far greater than those of the SNES.
 According to a 2004 study of NPD sales data, the Sega Genesis was able to maintain its lead over the Super NES in the American 16-bit console market.
 However, according to a 2014 Wedbush Securities report based on revised NPD sales data, the SNES outsold the Genesis in the U.S. market.